WickrInc/wickrio_addon/README.md

 * Create, modify, leave, delete and configure secure rooms
 * Create and leave group conversations

-For full documentation please visit: [https://wickrinc.github.io/wickrio-docs](https://wickrinc.github.io/wickrio-docs)
+For full documentation please visit: [https://wickrinc.github.io/wickrio-docs/#developing-integrations-node-js-addon-api](https://wickrinc.github.io/wickrio-docs/#developing-integrations-node-js-addon-api)

 Before you can use the WickrIO addon, you will need to have Wickr's bot client.
 The WickrIO bot packages contain several sample bots that use this addon.

-NOTE: The WickrIO bot package is not currently available to the general public.

 ## Usage and example: